pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 I created the [test birds eye view.py](src/test_birds_eye_view.py) to be able to see how this perspective transform affects the test images.
 Check also the function `birds_eye_view` in [utils/image pipeline.py](src/utils/image_pipeline.py) to see the transformation shapes I used.

-This code is very simple, I just carefuly found the position of 4 pixels in the image that formed a parallelogram contaning the lane and translated them to a fixed-shaped rectangle using the function `cv2.getPerspectiveTransform` to generate the tranformation matrix (I also generated the inverse matrix in order to unwarp the image for lane projection later.)
+This code is very simple, I just carefuly found the position of 4 pixels in a straing-lane image that formed a parallelogram contaning the lane and translated them to a fixed-shaped rectangle using the function `cv2.getPerspectiveTransform` to generate the tranformation matrix (I also generated the inverse matrix in order to unwarp the image for lane projection later.)

 The pixel positions I used are: